-My brother-in-law always asked why would you bother hmm, probably to him a golfer it was worthless activity.
-They say you should always listen to a good critique and when you are undergoing a absolutely intolerable time in a flimsy tent while there is a massive storm out side your sheet of cotton, then you can hear these people loudly in your head, sure a nice Motel with a inviting shower, electric blanket, TV, breakfast served in your room, and free tea and coffee.
+My brother-in-law always asked why would you bother hmm, probably to him a golfer, it is worthless activity.
+They say you should always listen to a good critique and when you are undergoing a absolutely intolerable time in a flimsy tent while there is a massive storm outside your sheet of cotton then you can hear these people speaking loudly in your head, sure a nice Motel with a inviting shower, electric blanket, TV, breakfast served in your room, and free tea and coffee.

 Compare the pair, going to bed early as there is no light, vulnerable to trees dropping limbs on you, leaking in rain, varmits critters and bugs, camping stoves, nothing to sit on, waking at the crack of Dawn, wind loosened guy ropes, uncomfortable sleeping bags and bed mats, limited food and drink, no toilet, standing on wet or frozen grass pulling your boots on, I could go on.

 The third solution is slightly better camping in a caravan park you have toilets, showers, BBQ’s and sometimes a common room, but that’s not great with a bloke dumping his sewer from the caravan at six in the morning, neither is arriving and finding all concrete at your caravan park unless you carry a pneumatic hammer drill on board!

 Your greatest asset the correct motorcycle, there are plenty of bikes not to choose and a few hard decisions to make your two or three wheeler must be comfortable, reasonably easy to repair, have stowage space for those creature comforts and have a very good stand if solo to prevent it crashing on top of you in a tent.